eth-cscs/ContainerHackathon/NEMO/report/report.md

-The teams are expected to do deliver a final report after the hackathon.
-Please note that a report has to be delivered by each team before the end of the hackathon.

-Here is a breakdown of the report with more details:

-A single paragraph abstract with the application description.

-A short overview of the application (without mathematics!)

-Break down of the containerisation approach:

-Explain the starting point (e.g., CPU-code compiled with XXX compiler, GPU access using CUDA, etc)

-Shortly describe the test case that verifies the code is functioning correctly

-Steps you made porting the code to a Docker container (e.g., which components ported)

-OPTIONAL Performance profile of the code running natively and from a container, e.g., speedup graph.

-A final conclusion including:

-Short feedback about your experiences

-Obstacles you encountered, and how you solved them

-Lessons that you would like to share with other teams, e.g., suggestions on how to improve the process, better documentation, etc.

-Last but not least, any general comments about this Container Hackathon for Modellers will be really useful for the organisers.

 # Introduction

 NEMO for Nucleus for European Modelling of the Ocean is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, that has been developed in a sustainable way by a European consortium since 2008.